causeImCloudy/cyberpatriotwiki/curriculum/basics/cyber-security-basics.md

 Cybersecurity risk management is a key aspect of an organization's risk management strategy, aiming to minimize risks through the proper implementation of security controls and measures, regular security assessments and audits, employee training, and incident response planning.

-Risk management is what drives the Cyber Security program at every company.
+Risk management is what drives the Cybersecurity program at every company.
 Risk is what the business understands, and is the langauge of upper management.

 <br>